memes-token/Memes-Token-Contract/README.md

   * TransfersResumed
 - [x] Add modifier `notPaused()`
 - [x] Updated openzeppelin contracts to v5
+- [x] Added socials to the top of the contract

 # Changes from V1 -> V2